 Why see a gynecologist?

-Of course, it can be stressful to deal with a whole new type of doctor’s visit (and nobody loves those paper gowns!), but learning more can help you know what to expect.
+Of course, it can be stressful to deal with a whole new type of doctor’s visit, but learning more can help you know what to expect.
 Read answers to these common questions:

 Why see a gynecologist? top

 - Help you understand your body and how to care for it

 - Give you and the doctor a sense of what is normal for you so you can notice any problem changes, like signs of a vaginal infection